 Channeling generations of craftspeople as I work, curating exhibits to promote contemporary artists and mentoring the next generation, my passions for history and art are satisfied.
-I hope you enjoy seeing life through my craft.
+I hope you enjoy seeing life through my efforts.

 Working with fibers, connects me with generations of artisans’ spirits.
 Due to the slow, repetitive process, there is time to dwell on natural subjects within my art and the materials selected.
 Now living in West Virginia, I have come full circle – back to the farm, and rural lifestyle of my youth.”